Travel firms drag European shares lower on Syria threat

 The energy sector was trading at 9.3 times its expected earnings for the next 12 months, the lowest valuation multiple in Europe, Datastream data showed.
 Along with utilities and telecoms, it was among the few sectors trading below their 10-year average multiples.

-The FTSEurofirst 300 is still up 5.3 percent in 2013 but has pulled back 3.9 percent since mid-August due to an expected reduction in U.S. monetary stimulus, a political crisis in Italy and now the escalating crisis over Syria.
+The FTSEurofirst 300 is still up 5.3 percent in 2013 but has pulled back 3.9 percent since mid-August due to an expected reduction in U.S. monetary stimulus, a political crisis in Italy and, this week, the situation in Syria.

 "There is profit taking here and people are trying to protect their portfolio ... as a tactical element because they have performed quite well year to date," said Sergio Trezzi, head of retail sales and client service for continental Europe at Invesco, which manages assets worth $730 billion.